View of the Statue of Liberty by Free-Photos from Pixabay

 Certainly, businesspeople from Bernard Madoff to Enron executives have let us down.

 But there are a lot hardworking, diligent business folks.
-Strangely, leftwing politicians wonder why such businesspeople have felt shackled.
+Strangely, leftwing politicians wonder why such businesspeople have felt financially shackled by government.

 All of this chaos from disingenuous behavior suggests the U.S. Constitution is under fire, too.
 It’s worth reading.